Our Partnership Schools

 Located in Maboga Village of the Ssese Islands, Kalangala District of Uganda, the school is a 40 minutes ferry ride across Lake Victoria from the capital of Kampala.

 In 2007, FFYIA was inspired to intervene and headed up a school build project to provide hope for the children of these forgotten, destitute communities on the islands.
-A group of volunteers and donors from Boise, ID, USA, Holland and local Ugandans joined together and converted a space into a nursery and formal primary school, starting with 40 children.
+A group of volunteers and donors from Boise, ID, USA, Holland and local Ugandans joined together and converted the space into a nursery and formal primary school, starting with 40 children numbers grew to100.
 We continue to encourage parents to enroll their children in school while we raised funds and sponsorships to cover their fees.